shamanez/Domain-Specific-IR/README.md

 ### Synthetic QA pair generation.

 The prior work so far, use a another QA dataset to train a generative tranformer to generate QA pairs given a content.
 The main issue in this method is , distribution mismatch between the dataset used to train and domain specific dataset.

+### Concider already avaiable meta data in documents as user quaries and answers to train a system.

+WE are to use fact checking method to train the system.